Can Airlines Detect Dummy Tickets? Explained Clearly

 Scenario 2: The digital nomad mistake

-Alex, a remote worker from Canada, thinks his reservation is enough to travel.
+Alex, a remote worker from Canada, is his reservation is enough to travel.
 He shows up at the airport with only a reservation PDF.
 The check-in staff member enters the PNR, sees no ticket number, and politely explains he cannot board without an issued e-ticket.
 Alex has to buy a new ticket at the counter — at a much higher last-minute fare.

 The lesson from both cases is clear: